Home

 Behaviour and Good Manners

-12. Students will respect themselves, their fellow students, members of the school staff and all visitors to the school.
+• Students will respect themselves, their fellow students, members of the school staff and all visitors to the school.

-15. Students will conduct themselves in an orderly manner and will not disrupt classes or distract the teacher.
+• Students will conduct themselves in an orderly manner and will not disrupt classes or distract the teacher.

 Health and Safety

-24. Students are not allowed into a classroom unless a teacher is present.
+• Students are not allowed into a classroom unless a teacher is present.
 Specialist machines and equipment are out of bounds except under the supervision of a teacher.

-Care of School and Student Property
+Care of Schoool and Student Property

-28. A student's property is his/her responsibility.
+• A student’s property is his/her responsibility.
 Students should write their name on all personal belongings.
 Students must have a proper school bag, necessary books, copies and equipment.

-30. School texts on loan under the Book Rental Scheme must be treated with great care.
+• School texts on loan under the Book Rental Scheme must be treated with great care.
 Damaged/defaced school journals, schoolbags, books, copies etc. will have to be replaced.

 Homework and Study

-31. Students will be expected to have all the required books, copies and equipment so that they can take part in the class.
+• Students must be fully prepared for their classes each day Students will be expected to have all the required books, copies and equipment and homework completed so that they can take full part in class.

-32. Students must complete all homework and be fully prepared for their classes each day.
-Homework is not just written exercises.
+• Homework is not just written exercises.
 It also includes reading, study, revision, memorising, project work and advance preparation.
 Guidelines are provided in our Homework Policy.

-33. All homework should be recorded in the School Journal and parents should inspect this regularly.
+• All homework should be recorded in the School Journal and parents should inspect this regularly.

-• Each case of a breach of the School Rules will be treated on an individual basis with regard to how serious the breach is.
+Each case of a breach of the School Rules will be treated on an individual basis and with regard to how serious the breach is.
 The past record, attitude and general behaviour of the student will be taken into account.

-• The Class Teacher will generally deal with breaches within his/her classroom.
+The Class Teacher will generally deal with breaches of the Code for Good Behaviour within his/her classroom.
 The teacher may speak with the student, point out the nature of the misbehaviour and seek an undertaking from the student that they will behave.
-The teacher may seek parental support by writing a note in the journal.
-Lunchtime detention may be assigned.
+The teacher may seek parental support by contacting the parent by phone, letter or note in the journal.
+A ‘Points System’ for recording instances of misbehaviour may be used.
+An accumulation of points may merit detention.

-• Supervised evening detention will take place on Friday from 4.00 – 5.30pm during which time students will complete a ‘Detention Exercise Book’.
-Detention may also take place on a free day.
-A ‘Notice of Detention’ (to be returned signed) will be sent to Parents/Guardians in advance so that they may arrange transport home.
-The fact that it may be inconvenient to do detention on Friday evening will not excuse the student from this sanction.
+A ‘Notice of Detention’ (to be returned signed) will be sent in advance to Parents/ Guardians of students who have been assigned detention.
+Detention takes place after school or on a free day.
+Parents/Guardians are responsible for arranging transport.
+The fact that it may be inconvenient to do detention at the time assigned will not excuse the student from this sanction.
 A student may be required to do a double detention if he/she fails to attend at the date and time assigned.

-• It will be at the discretion of the Principal, Deputy Principal and the Year Heads to suspend a student.
-Students may be suspended from class internally pending a meeting with parents/guardians.
-A decision to suspend a student from school will be communicated to the parents/guardians by letter.
-Students may only return after suspension following a meeting of the student concerned and his/her parents with the Principal or Deputy Principal.
-The student and parents/guardians must give an undertaking that the student will behave in the future.
+It will be at the discretion of the Principal, Deputy Principal and the Year Heads to suspend a student.
+Students may be suspended from class internally pending communication or a meeting with Parents/Guardians.
+A decision to suspend a student from school will be communicated to the Parents/Guardians by letter.
+Students may only return after suspension following a meeting of the student concerned and his/ her Parents/Guardians with the Principal, Deputy Principal or Yearhead.
+The student and Parents/Guardians must give an undertaking that the student will comply with the Code of Good Behaviour in the future.

-• The school reserves the right to decide which course of action is taken in instances of breach of discipline.
+The school reserves the right to decide which course of action is taken in instances of breaches of the Code of Good Behaviour.
 Students have the right to present their side and parents have a right to be informed and given a fair hearing.

-• The Board of Management reserves the right to expel a student in instances of very serious misbehaviour.
+The Board of Management reserves the right to expel a student in instances of very serious misbehaviour.
 Expulsion may be preceded by a period of suspension.
 Parents/Guardians, or the student if over 18, have a right to appeal to the Board of Management in the first instance and subsequently such further rights of appeal as set out in Section 28 & 29 of the Education Act 1998.

 Acceptance of the Code of Good Behaviour